Functional Linear Regression with Mixed Predictors: Appendices

 Firstly, to the best of our knowledge, the model we study in this paper, as defined in \eqref{eq-model-mixed-cov}, is among the most flexible ones in the literature of functional linear regression.
 In terms of predictors, we allow for both functional and vector covariates.
 In terms of model dimensionality, we allow for the dimension~$p$ of vector covariates to grow exponentially as the sample size $T$ diverges.
 In terms of function spaces, which will be elaborated later, we allow for the coefficients of the functional and vector covariates to be from different reproducing kernel Hilbert spaces~(RKHS).
 In terms of dependence between the functional and vector covariates, we allow the correlation to be of order up to $O(1)$, which is a rather weak condition, especially considering that the vector covariates are of high dimensions.
 In terms of the sampling scheme, we allow for the functional covariate and response to be observed on (possibly different) discretized sample points.
 This general and unified framework imposes new challenges on both theory and optimization, as we elaborate in detail later.

-Secondly, in contrast to the majority of the functional data analysis literature, where the theoretical results are studied asymptotically, we provide finite sample analysis for both the functional and vector covariates.
-In particular, we develop new peeling techniques in our finite sample analysis, which is crucial and fundamental in dealing with the potentially exponentially growing vector covariate dimension.
+Secondly, we develop new peeling techniques in our theoretical analysis, which is crucial and fundamental in dealing with the potentially exponentially growing vector covariate dimension.
 Existing asymptotic analysis techniques and results in the functional regression literature are insufficient to provide Lasso-type guarantees with the presence of high-dimensional covariates.
 See \Cref{remark:analysis} for more details.

 Thirdly, we demonstrate an interesting phase transition phenomenon in terms of the smoothness of the functional covariate and the dimensionality of the vector covariate.
-To be specific, let~$s$ be the sparsity of $\{\beta^*_j\}_{j = 1}^p$, i.e.~the number of non-zero univariate coefficient functions.
+To be specific, let~$ \mathfrak {s}$ be the sparsity of $\{\beta^*_j\}_{j = 1}^p$, i.e.~the number of non-zero univariate coefficient functions.
 Let $\delta_T$ be a quantity jointly determined by the complexities and the alignment of the two RKHS's where the functional covariates $\{ X_t\}_{t=1}^T$ and the bivariate coefficient function $A^*$ reside; see \Cref{thm-main-mixed} for the detailed definition of $\delta_T$.
 We show that the excess prediction risk of our proposed estimator is upper bounded by